-Name Type Presence Permitted Subtrees Excluded Subtrees dNSName MAY The CA MUST confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf.
+Name Type Presence Permitted Subtrees Excluded Subtrees dNSName МАҮ The CA MUST confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf.
 See Section 3.2.2.4.
-If at least one dNSName instance is present in the permittedSubtrees, the CA MAY indicate one or more subordinate domains to be excluded. iPAddress MAY The CA MUST confirm that the Applicant has been assigned the iPAddress range or has been authorized by the assigner to act on the asignee's behalf.
-See Section 3.2.2.5.
-If at least one iPAddress instance is present in the permittedSubtrees, the CA MAY indicate one or more subdivisions of those ranges to be excluded. directoryName MAY The CA MUST confirm the Applicant's and/or Subsidiary's name attributes such that all certificates issued will comply with the relevant Certificate It is NOT RECOMMENDED to include values within excludedSubtrees.
+If at least one dNSName instance is present in the permittedSubtrees, the CA MAY indicate one or more subordinate domains to be excluded. iPAddress MAY The CA MUST confirm If at least one iPAddress that the Applicant has been assigned the iPAddress range or has been authorized by the assigner to act on the asignee's behalf.
+See Section 3.2.2.5. instance is present in the permittedSubtrees, the CA MAY indicate one or more subdivisions of those ranges to be excluded. directoryName МАҮ The CA MUST confirm the Applicant's and/or Subsidiary's name attributes such that all certificates issued will comply with the relevant Certificate Profile (see Section 7.1.2), including Name Forms (See Section 7.1.4).
+It is NOT RECOMMENDED to include values within excludedSubtrees. rfc822Name NOT RECOMMENDED The CA MAY constrain to a mailbox, a particular host, or any address within a domain, as specified within RFC 5280, Section 4.2.1.10.
+For each host, domain, or Domain portion of a Mailbox (as specified within RFC 5280, Section 4.2.1.6), the CA MUST confirm that the Applicant has registered the domain or has been authorized by the domain registrant to act on the registrant's behalf.
+See Section 3.2.2.4.
+If at least one rfc822Name instance is present in the permittedSubtrees, the CA MAY indicate one or more mailboxes, hosts, or domains to be excluded. otherName NOT RECOMMENDED See below See below Any other value NOT RECOMMENDED - -

-Profile (see Section 7.1.2), including Name Forms (See Section 7.1.4).